gsvidaurre/paRsynth-methods-paper/README.md

   5. `Example_Main_AcousticSpacePlots.Rmd`: We used the multidimensional scaling coordinates across the example call datasets and distance measurement methods to build low-dimensional acoustic space plots for main manuscript figures.
 These acoustic space plots were focused on SPCC and edit distance acoustic space, and we drew convex hull polgyons around sets of calls by the  social level that had the most identity information encoded.
 For instance, the main figure for the group-specific dataset included a catalogue of spectrograms, a panel of the edit distance acoustic space and a panel of SPCC acoustic space, both with group-level polygons.

   6. `Example_Supplementary_AcousticSpacePlots.Rmd`: In this script we built acoustic space plots for supplementary figures to show the two example vocalization datasets with polygons drawn at both social levels, as well as using both distance methods to analyze the character string and audio representations of the vocalizations.
+These plots include the full datasets of vocalizations and also represent a universal acoustic space.
+This is the same universal space represented in the acousitc space plots generated in `Example_Main_AcousticSpacePlots.Rmd`.

 `./simulation_experiments`: